k0uneli/nothofagus/README.md

 - **Deployment:** Deployed to Deno Deploy.
 Optionally, if want to scale, deploy in a Docker container to Google Cloud Run <https://docs.deno.com/examples/google_cloud_run_tutorial/>.
 - **User Authentication:** Implemented via [GitHub OAuth Apps](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps).
 See [Deno KV OAuth](https://deno.land/x/deno_kv_oauth@v0.10.0).
 Note per user max 5000 requests per hour - unlikely to matter, only using to authenticate.
 - **Databases:**
   - Users: Stored in KV.
 Storage and general usage handled entirely by [Deno KV OAuth](https://deno.land/x/deno_kv_oauth@v0.10.0).
+User metadata is also stored in KV, but might move to some proper database for better use and querying.
   - Videos: Hosted in a filesystem either locally.
 Costs could become high due to large bandwidth, but total storage remains low.
 Can buy a cheap server to run this.
 Interact with using REST API (normal HTTP requests).
   - Video metadata: This will be a small file attached to each video that contains stats about each video e.g. number of likes, number of reports, user who posted, position in video array, etc. This is best stored in the Deno KV due to its small size and high bandwidth.
-Might need to turn this into a proper database for better use and querying by the recommendation system.
+Might need to turn this into a proper database for better use and querying (important for helping the recommendation system perform).
 - **Machine Learning:** A Python service processes TikTok-style recommendations.
 This is intended to be run by some external server, but will likely be run locally until production is ready.

 ``` typescript